Bit2Me bug bounty

 How to report a bug?

-Send your report to email:
+Send your report to the email address: security@bit2me.com.

-Payments can be made in different ways:
+Payments can be made in the following way:

 Rewards

-The rewards given by Bit2Me range from € 50 for low vulnerabilities to € 5,000 for highly critical ones.
+The rewards granted by Bit2Me range from €50 for low vulnerabilities up to €5,000 for highly critical ones.

-For vulnerabilities that, from the company's internal cybersecurity team, we consider VERY critical, Bit2Me has a special reward of € 5,000.
+For vulnerabilities that the company's internal cybersecurity team considers VERY critical, Bit2Me has a special reward of €5,000.

-Examples of vulnerabilities we look for:
+Examples of vulnerabilities we are looking for:

 • XSS (excluding self-XSS).